 R-Type III: the Third Lightning

-Developer: Irem Publisher: Jaleco Released: 1994 Genre: Shooter
+Developer: Irem Publisher: Jaleco Released: 10/94 Genre: Shooter

 I love R-Type III!
 R-Type has been one of the best series of shooters for almost three decades and R-Type III continues that fine tradition.
 But the series did not have a good start on the SNES.
 As much as I liked Super R-Type its technical issues were flat out embarrassing.
-I don’t think it’s a stretch to say it contributed to the system’s bad rep when it comes to the genre.
-It’s natural to expect a sequel to be better in every way but not to this extent.
+I do not think it’s a stretch to say it contributed to the system’s bad rep when it comes to the genre.
+It is natural to expect a sequel to be better in every way but not to this extent.
 R-Type III is not only one of the Super Nintendo’s best shooters, it is also one of the best in the genre from that generation.

 And to think we almost missed it!
 By 1994 Irem had ceased publishing games in the US and so the game’s fate was unknown.
 Luckily Jaleco came through at the last moment and picked up a real gem.
 While similar to the previous titles in many ways R-Type III reinvents itself through smart design and excellent level design.
-Many of the ideas presented here would carry on in future titles too.
+Many of the ideas present here would carry on in future titles too.

 The largest change comes in the weapon system.
 The charge beam has an additional mode, the hyper wave cannon which can be switched on the fly.
 With it you fire multiple smaller blasts rather than one powerful burst.
 The only drawback is its lengthy recharge time.
 More importantly you have three force options at the start.
 The Round Force, Cyclone Force and Shadow Force each feature their own individual weapons and pod behavior.
 Each option dramatically changes your play style and gives the game some replay value.
 For those that are traditional the round force features the same weapons as the original.
 But that would be boring; everyone wants to play with the new toys.